waxgourd-ha/HASS.Agent/README.md

 2. Close the HASS.Agent
 3. Download the release package from this repository
 4. Copy/Replace the downloaded files over the installed ones
-5. Launch HASS.Agent and verify that you're using
+5. Launch HASS.Agent and verify that you're using the unofficial beta version by navigating to help window

 ----